MultiSimOLab/Adv_Mater_Ultra_Soft_Magnet/README.md

 **Implementation**

-All numerical experiments were conducted in the Julia programming language, utilizing the Gridap framework for the numerical approximation of partial differential equations (PDEs), and the HyperFEM module [https://github.com/MultiSimOLab/HyperFEM] for modeling nonlinear physical phenomena in multifunctional materials.
+All numerical experiments were conducted in the Julia programming language, utilizing the Gridap [https://gridap.github.io/Gridap.jl/stable/] framework for the numerical approximation of partial differential equations (PDEs), and the HyperFEM module [https://github.com/MultiSimOLab/HyperFEM] for modeling nonlinear physical phenomena in multifunctional materials.
 Key features of the framework include:

-•	A modular architecture for constitutive modeling, numerical solvers, and data analysis.
+- A modular architecture for constitutive modeling, numerical solvers, and data analysis
-•	Interfaces for coupled-field simulations, enabling the interaction of magnetic and mechanical effects.
+- Interfaces for coupled-field simulations, enabling the interaction of magnetic and mechanical effects.
-•	Ready-to-use scripts for benchmark problems and topology/material optimization workflows.
+- Ready-to-use scripts for benchmark problems and topology/material optimization workflows.

 </div>